TheWidlarzGroup/react-native-video/docs/pages/other/plugin.md

 ### 2/ Create the plugin

-First you should instanciate a class which extends `RNVAnalyticsPlugin`.
+First you should instanciate a class which extends `RNVPlugin`.

-The proposed integration implement `RNVAnalyticsPlugin` directly inside the entry point of the module file (`VideoPluginSample`).
+The proposed integration implement `RNVPlugin` directly inside the entry point of the module file (`VideoPluginSample`).

-The `RNVAnalyticsPlugin` interface only defines 2 functions, see description here under.
+The `RNVPlugin` interface only defines 2 functions, see description here under.

 ```swift
     /**